 Cut the onion, garlic cloves and ginger, then heat up the oil in a pan and fry them until golden.

 Chop the tomatoes and add them to the pan, they should be cooked for 3-4 minutes until mushy.

 In goes the chicken, stiring well.
-Leave to cook for 5 minutes, then add 1/2 cup of water.
+Leave to cook for 5 minutes, then add 1/2 cup of water or chicken broth.
 Bay leaves and salt can be added too.

 Cover with a lid and leave it to cook until the liquid is absorbed.

 Meanwhile, cook the rice with 2 cups of cold water until it comes to a boil.

 At this stage the rice should be about 80 % cooked.

 Preheat the oven to 200 degrees C. (390 Fahrenheit)

 In an oven-proof dish that has a lid, arrange one layer of rice, one layer of the cooked chicken and again one layer of rice.

 Add one tbsp of milk, one tbsp of water and the turmeric to a cup, then drizzle some over the rice.